3004winter/3004/README.md

 ## UpdatedContent
 ### Updated in Week 1
+Delieverable
-  The group information
+    comp3004-d0_Sudo.pdf  :  The group information

-  The proposal of project
+    Comp3004-d1_Ice-Battle.pdf : The proposal of project

-  The Powerpoint of presentation
+    Ice Battle.pdf : The Powerpoint of presentation

 ## Description
   Ice Battle ​is a co-op mobile game that supports 2 to 4 players to play on the same screen.
 This game uses several elements of a survival game with last-man-standing gameplay.
 Players will control different roles to crush other people in the melting ice to get the chance of winning.
 ## Install